Ears Like Golden Bats

 Ears Like Golden Bats is the third album by My Teenage Stride.
 Lawrence Lui of CokemachineGlow.com gave it a 69% rating, stating "taking C86 pastoralism and refracting it through the prism of ‘90s lo-fi Amer-indie, Ears Like Golden Bats projects a treble-happy modesty that can be at once charming and cloying".
 Jennifer Kelly of PopMatters described it as "wonderful stuff".
-Alistair Fitchett, in Tangets, described it as "one of the finer albums of the year".
+Alistair Fitchett, in Tangents, described it as "one of the finer albums of the year".
 Magnet featured it in its top 20 albums of 2008 list, and it has appeared on many top 10, 20, and 100 album and song lists in the blogosphere.

 Track listing

 All songs written by Jedediah Smith.